 Some of the more common triggers to a flare include:

 Remember that here we are talking about fibromyalgia flares specifically and not the entire multitude of fibromyalgia symptoms, which can be found and are described on the Fibromyalgia Symptoms page and the Extended Fibromyalgia Symptoms List page here on the site.
-Links to these pages are at the bottom of this page.
+Links to these also at bottom of article.

 Because fibromyalgia affects the ENTIRE body, so does a fibromyalgia flare as the adjacent graphic illustrates.
 And because everyone’s tolerance and condition is different, it can be hard to predict how long a flare will last in each individual fibro body.